jangoeksu/Thesis-Evaluating-Deep-Learning-Architectures/results/README.md

 ## CNN Tokenization Choice

-The CNN baseline uses a simple lowercasing and whitespace-based tokenization strategy.
-This design keeps the baseline transparent, computationally lightweight, and easy to reproduce.
+The CNN baseline uses a lightweight lowercasing and regex-based word tokenization strategy that preserves apostrophe-containing tokens while remaining computationally simple and reproducible.

 The tokenizer is intentionally simpler than the subword tokenizer used by RoBERTa.
 This difference reflects the broader practical trade-off examined in the thesis: a lightweight conventional neural architecture versus a stronger pretrained transformer-based pipeline.